locnnil/workshop/docs/reference/workshop-definition.rst

-A project which defines a single workshop can store a definition file named :file:`workshop.yaml` or :file:`.workshop.yaml` in the project folder.
+A project which defines a single workshop can store a definition file named :file:`workshop.yaml` or :file:`.workshop.yaml` in the project directory.

-To define more than one workshop, the definition files should be located in the :file:`.workshop` folder, with the filename :file:`<NAME>.yaml`.
+When multiple workshops are defined, their definition files must be stored in the :file:`.workshop/` subdirectory.

-Here, :samp:`<NAME>` is a placeholder that stands for the actual name of the workshop itself;
+The workshop name must also match the file name (without the :samp:`.yaml` extension).

-it must start with a lowercase letter and may include only lowercase letters, digits, hyphens or underscores.
+Workshop names start with a lowercase letter and may include only lowercase letters, digits, hyphens or underscores.